jecklgamis/go-webapp-example/README.md

 ```

 ## Running
-Start the server on port `8080`:
+Start the server using the native binary:
 ```
-$ bin/server -port 8080
+$ bin/server
 ```
-To run using Docker container, do :
+Start the server using Docker container:
 ```
 make up
 ```